s0rta/revengate-new/roadmap.md

 ## v0.8
 - [x] all buttons fire on Up rather than Pressed for Windows 11 compatibility
 - [x] stairs are further apart
-- [ ] end of game stats
 - [ ] start screen makes it clear when running a debug build

 Progen:
-- [ ] Allow mixing rooms and mazes in level generation
 - [x] prefabs invocation system
 - [x] river prefab